PraneetKala13/nodejs_tutorial/tutorial/eslint/text.md

 As you can see the project contains many errors and warnings.
 You can fix some of them `pnpm eslint --fix .`{{exec}}

+Run the command again and check what has to be fixed manually:
+`pnpm eslint .`{{exec}}

+This should be unnecessary variable declarations and some security warnings.
+Can you fix all of them?